Kamaiyah

 Kamaiyah Jamesha Johnson (born March 13, 1992) is an American rapper and singer from Oakland, California.
+She is best known for her guest appearance alongside Drake on fellow West Coast rapper YG's 2016 single "Why You Always Hatin", which entered the Billboard Hot 100.
+Her debut mixtape, A Good Night in the Ghetto (2016), was released later that year to critical acclaim.

-Her debut mixtape, A Good Night in the Ghetto, was released in 2016 to critical acclaim.
-In 2017, Kamaiyah was named as one of the ten of XXLs 2017 Freshman Class.
-She released her second mixtape, Before I Wake, in 2017.
-In 2020, she launched her own label, GRND.WRK, releasing her third mixtape, Got It Made, through the label.
+In 2017, Kamaiyah was named as one of the ten of XXLs 2017 Freshman Class and released her second mixtape, Before I Wake (2017).
+In 2020, she founded the label GRND.WRK to release her third mixtape, Got It Made (2020).